<?php

 /**

-* Recursively get all taxonomies as complete hierarchies
+* Recursively get given taxonomies' terms as complete hierarchies.

 *